Amazon Braket

 # At this point, the job is running on the Strangeworks Platform.

-# You can check the status of the job in the Portal, even if
+# You can check the status of the job in the Portal.

 print(f"ā³ Job {task.id} submitted!\n")